probot/probot/docs/testing.md

 # Testing

 We highly recommend working in the style of [test-driven development](http://agiledata.org/essays/tdd.html) when creating probot apps.
-It frustrating to constantly create real GitHub events in order to test a app.
+It is frustrating to constantly create real GitHub events in order to test a app.
 Redelivering webhooks is possible and can be accessed in your app's [settings](https://github.com/settings/apps) page under the **Advanced** tab.
 We do offer the above documented `simulate` method to help make this easier; however, by writing your tests first, you can avoid repeatedly recreating actual events from GitHub to check if your code is working.

 For our testing examples, we use [jest](https://facebook.github.io/jest/), but there are other options that can perform similar operations.
 Here's an example of creating a robot instance and mocking out the GitHub API: